WELL AP v2 Exam Prep Now Available!

-A WELL AP credential distinguishes building professionals who have in-depth knowledge of the WELL Building Standard, building codes and standards in the sustainability industry.
-Stand out from the crowd with the new WELL AP credential.
-With GBRI’s Study Materials, earn your WELL AP in as little as 5 weeks.
-Based on your schedule and preferences, attend live exam prep sessions online OR utilize self-paced online on-demand exam prep modules for your convenience.
+A WELL AP credential distinguishes building professionals who have in-depth knowledge of the WELL Building Standard, building codes, and standards in the sustainability industry.
+GBRI’s Study Materials allow you to earn your WELL AP in as little as 5 weeks through on-demand modules or 6 weeks through live sessions.
+You can attend live exam prep sessions online or use self-paced, online modules based on your schedule and preferences.

-*Some conditions do apply.
-Registrant must complete entire exam preparation package and recommended roadmap as well as successfully pass all mock exams prior to taking the WELL AP exam.
+*Some conditions apply.
+Registrants must complete the entire exam preparation package and recommended roadmap, as well as successfully pass all mock exams prior to taking the WELL AP exam.
 Should all measures be taken as advised and the registrant not pass the exam, GBRI will refund charges for the exam preparation package purchased.
 Documentation of exam date and score are required.

 How will this work?

 The WELL Building Standard (WELL) focuses on the people in the building.
-The standard places human health and comfort to the forefront of building practices and reinvents buildings that are not only better for the planet, but also for people.
-This is the first standard of its kind that focuses solely on the health and wellness of building occupants.
+The WELL Building Standard places human health and comfort to the forefront of building practices and reinvents buildings that are not only better for the planet, but also for the people.
+This is the first standard of it’s kind that focuses solely on the health and wellness of building occupants.

 Yes.
 GBRI WELL AP Exam Prep Package offers everything you need to pass the exam.

 1. On-demand Audio/Video Modules for each Knowledge Domain/ WELL Concept